mkmurray/CodeCampOverflow/README.md

 any given behavior chain (like ordering, insertion, deletion, etc.).
-At this point in the web application, I have added a persistence behavior (that does does session management before and after all action calls) that uses RavenDB document database for extremly simple (and naïve) object persistence.
+At this point in the web application, I have added a persistence behavior (that does does session management before and after all action calls) that uses RavenDB document database for extremly simple (and naive) object persistence.
 I also show how to conventionally apply a simple validation behavior that makes sure text fields and areas are not blank upon form submission (and then unhelpfully return a HTTP 500 Internal Server Error and error message that doesn't even take